shakfu/py2tosc/docs/dev/render.md

 are arguable here rather than discovered halfway through, which is the shape minihost's `docs/dev/osc_and_touch.md` uses for the same reason.

-Goal: turn a resolved `Document` into a picture, with the seam for driving it from live values decided now and built later.
+Goal: turn a resolved `Document` into a picture, with the layer for driving it from live values decided now and built later.